vinvitvlad/p2p/README.md

 If coin reaches 1.45 USD per coin in nearest 5 years current participants would get 17x grow of their initial USD investments (according to [Crypto Rating](https://www.crypto-rating.com/price-prediction/ada/))

-Running a staking pool could generate up to 12% annual return as reward (according to [Cordano official site]( https://staking.cardano.org))
+Running a staking pool could generate up to 12% annual return as reward (according to [Cardano official site]( https://staking.cardano.org))

 **Note:** Current reward is subject to change in future releases but it shows realistic picture of earnings stakeholders can make